larryhastings/appeal/README.md

 having to re-implement it each time.
 (Though in most cases it's probably better to add such options to a global command function.)

+Internally this works exactly like you'd expect.
+Since the `log` parameter consumes no command-line arguments, Appeal will always call its annotation.
+Specifying any of the options will set arguments for that call.
+And the resulting `Logging` object will be passed in as the argument to `log`.

 What's really going on here is that, from Appeal's perspective, *there's no difference between a "command function" and a "converter".*  A command function is just a converter that